 Obviously, there’s a lot to landlording that I didn’t cover here.
 But I hope these tips are non-obvious and helpful to make your rental experience less stressful, less time-consuming, and more lucrative!
 Here are two excellent books if you want more great tips:

-I got a lot of great tips from this book (very easy to read):
+I got a lot of great tips from Managing Rental Properties by Brandon Turner (very easy to read):

 If you live in California, this book is a “must” (make sure you get the latest edition):